Palace of Justice siege: Aftermath

 The siege of the Palace of Justice and the subsequent raid was one of the deadliest attacks in Colombia in its war with leftist rebels.
 The M-19 group was still a potent force after the raid, but was severely hampered by the deaths of five of its leaders.
 In March 1990, it signed a peace treaty with the government.

-After the siege, firemen rushed to the site of the assault and smothered the few flames left in the palace.
-Other rescue groups assisted with removing debris and rubble left after the siege.

-President Betancur went on national TV on the night of the 7th, saying he took full responsibility for the "terrible nightmare"; He offered condolences to the families of those who died, civilians and rebels, and said he would continue to look for a peaceful solution with the rebels.
-Exactly a week later, on 14 November, he would offer condolences for another tragedy: the eruption of the Nevado del Ruiz volcano, which killed 25,000 people in the Armero tragedy.
-"We have had one national tragedy after another", he said.

-This siege led to the creation of the AFEUR unit within the Colombian Army to manage this kind of situation.
+President Betancur went on national TV on the night of 7 November, saying he took full responsibility for the "terrible nightmare"; He offered condolences to the families of those who died, civilians and rebels, and said he would continue to look for a peaceful solution with the rebels.
+Exactly a week later, on 14 November, he offered condolences for another tragedy: the eruption of the Nevado del Ruiz volcano, which killed 25,000 people in the Armero tragedy, in which he remarked "We have had one national tragedy after another".
+The siege led to the creation of the AFEUR unit within the Colombian Army to manage this kind of situation.
 Colombia's Armed Forces did not have antiterrorist units specifically trained for urban operations before the siege, and some partially blamed the outcome on the relative inexperience of the personnel assigned to the task.